Eun/icmpmon/README.md

     icmpmon -c config.hjson

 ## Warranty
-This product comes without warrenty in any form.
+This product comes without warranty in any form.

 ## Building
 ### Requirements